• Skip to main content

 Note: Disabling Hibernate Mode will also disable Windows 10 “Fast Boot” feature on your computer.
 Fast Boot uses the same technology and does not work without Hibernate.

-At any time you can Enable Hibernate Mode in Windows 10 by opening the Command prompt and typing powercfg –h on and pressing the Enter key.
+At any time you can Enable Hibernatation by opening PowerShell (Admin) and using powercfg –h on command.

 Enable Hibernate Mode in Windows Using PowerShell Command